-This series is sponsored by Centerstone's Trauma, Treatment and Training (CT3) program.
+This training is sponsored by Centerstone's Trauma, Treatment, and Training (CT3) program.

-Other CT3 training events in 2021 include:
+Other CT3 training events in 2023 include:

-- November 4 It's Not About You: Structural and Systemic Racism - November 10 Secondary Trauma - November 11 Why Does His Back Look Like That?: The Trauma of Racism - November 18 Stop Acting Like a Child: The School to Prison Pipeline - December 2 Understanding the Structural Impact of Racism, Racial Trauma and Suicide Prevention - December 8 Trauma 101
+- January 11 Why Does His Back Look Like That?: The Trauma of Racism - January 18 Stop Acting Like a Child: The School-to-Prison Pipeline - January 25 Understanding the Structural Impact of Racism, Racial Trauma, and Suicide Prevention

-"CT3's aim is to increase access to trauma-focused treatment for children, adolescents and their families who have experienced traumatic events, including children and adolescents involved in the juvenile justice system and children of veterans," said Ragan, CT3 Trauma Training and Care Coordinator.
+CT3s aim is to increase access to trauma-focused treatment for children, adolescents, and their families who have experienced traumatic events, including children and adolescents involved in the juvenile justice system and children of veterans,? said, Chapman.

-The counties covered in the CT3 program include Franklin, Jackson, Madison, Perry, Randolph, St. Clair, Union, Washington and Williamson.
+The counties covered in the CT3 program include Franklin, Jackson, Madison, Perry, Randolph, St. Clair, Union, Washington, and Williamson.
 CT3 services include: